-Task 1.7: Installing a SCSI Drive
+Task 1.9: Installing a SCSI Drive

 Installing a SCSI drive can be a challenge.
-It is definitely not a plug-and-play technology.
+It is definitely not a Plug and Play technology.
 As you know, SCSI chains need to be terminated at both ends.
 Either the motherboard of the computer must have an onboard SCSI controller or you need to install an expansion card with a controller before doing anything else.
-Also, not all devices on a SCSI chain have to be drives.
-A wide variety of SCSI devices can be linked, although for the sake of this exercise, we will be dealing with a chain of SCSI drives.